 Decision Analyst’s Economic Index U.S. Census Divisions

-Two of the U.S. Census Divisions saw declines in the past 12 months, while most others increased.
-The Middle Atlantic and East South Central Census Divisions each increased 6 points and the South Atlantic Census Division increased by 5 points.
-Meanwhile, the West North Central Census Division declined by 5 points, and the Mountain Census Division declined by 2 points.
-The following charts are 3-month moving averages, so the numbers are lower than the overall Economic Index (that is, the time periods covered are slightly different).
+Four of the U.S. Census Divisions saw declines in the past 12 months.
+The East North Central Division fell by 2 points and the West North Central Division fell by 5 points.
+The West South Central Division fell by 1 point and the Pacific Division fell by 1 point.
+The Middle Atlantic and South Atlantic Census Divisions each increased 5 points and the New England Census Division increased by 4 points.
+The following charts are 3-month moving averages, so the numbers differ from the overall Economic Index (that is, the time periods covered are slightly different).
 This differential will correct itself over time.

 United States Economic Index

-The Decision Analyst U.S. Economic Index stood at 118 in January 2020, a modest year-over-year increase of 4 points.
-A look at the graph below shows that the U.S. Economic Index has been relatively flat over the past 18 months, a pattern that suggests slowing economic growth rates in 2020.
-A real GDP growth rate in the 1.5% to 2.0% range is most likely in 2020, based on the latest evidence.
+The Decision Analyst U.S. Economic Index stood at 115 in February 2020, a 4-point drop over the past year.
+A look at the graph below shows that the U.S. Economic Index has been relatively flat over the past 2 years, but the Index turned downward in late February 2020.
 The Economic Index tends to lead overall U.S. economic activity by 6 to 12 months.
 Below is a 20-year history of the U.S. Economic Index.

 The division-by-division results are presented in the graphs below.
 Remember, the Census Division graphs portray 3-month moving averages.